t2mune/mrtparse/examples/README.rst

 Description
 ~~~~~~~~~~~

-| This script converts MRT format to
+| It converts MRT format to YAML.

 Usage
 ~~~~~

 ::

-    usage: mrt2json.py path_to_file
+    mrt2yaml.py PATH_TO_FILE

 Result
 ~~~~~~